swipswaps/oci-hpc-runbook-rocky/README.md

 On the next page, select <img src="https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/create_instance.png" height="35">

-In this new page, you will need to select a few things.
+On the next page, select the following:
 * Name of your instance
 * Availibility Domain: Each region has multiple availability domain.
 Some instance shapes are only available in certain AD.
 * Change the image source to CentOS 7.